 Where to stay in Manzanillo Mexico

-Manzanillo has a great selection of hotels and resorts for visitors to stay at.
+Manzanillo has a great selection of hotels and resorts for visitors to stay.
 The city sprawls along the shorefront, and most of the tourist accommodation is found overlooking the main, long beach along the main highway.

 This can sometimes feel a little busy, and more hotels are popping up to the north, on the quieter Santiago Peninsula, which is located away from the main hustle and bustle of Manzanillo.